mareenp/multiple-contrast-count/README.md

 An R script including the function to execute the analyses for one data set and the code for the application, creates Table 3 and 4 and Figure 4.

+MCT_Count_Application_function_boot.R \
+An R script including the function to execute solely the Nonparametric Bootstrap for an application data set, including option to use offsets and deciding between one-sided and two-sided tests.

+MCT_Count_Application_function_with_offset.R \
+An R script including the function to execute all methods examined for an application data set, update including option to use offsets.

 **.\Results** \
 \Results_Simulation_Excel \
 MCT_Count_typeI_3groups.xlsx \